Find out the symptoms, causes, and treatments of this disabling neurological disease

 What Are the Common Symptoms of Migraine?

 How can you tell if your head pain is actually migraine?
 The symptoms vary from person to person.
 But if you agree with some or many of the statements below, your head pain may be migraine and you should think about seeing a doctor.
+Some people have migraine with aura.
+The most common type of aura is visual (flashes of light, blind spots, shapes, or bright spots).
+Aura can also cause blurred vision or loss of vision.
+Typically, aura occurs before the head pain of the attack begins, and fully resolves in an hour or less.

 - Your head pain is moderate or severe and often intense.
 The pain may be hard to endure and may be unbearable.